 Option 3: Create a search form with a Page Builder block/widget

-Page builders like Bricks or Elementor also offer elements/blocks to add a Search form.
+Page builders like Bricks and Elementor (Pro) also offer elements/widgets to add a search form.
 When you use such an element, the above get_search_form filter will not work.

 In Bricks Builder you can directly modify thesearchform.php template in your theme.
 Change the input field’s name attribute and the form element’s action attribute as shown in option 4 below.

-In Elementor (Pro), you can use a Search Form widget.
+In Elementor Pro, in version 3.24 and newer, you can use a Search widget.
 To make it work with your Search facet and results page, add the following code to your (child) theme’s functions.php.
-Make sure to change /site-search/ to the permalink of your search results page, and change keywords to the name of your search facet.
-Keep the underscore _, which is FacetWP’s URL prefix.
+Make sure to change /site-search/ to the permalink of your search results page, and change keywords to the name of your Search facet.
+Keep the underscore _ before it, which is FacetWP’s URL prefix.

 How to use custom PHP code?